 10K: The first race in the Steep Rock Trail Series, the Macricostas 10K starts at the far northeast corner of the big grassy field.
 A clockwise quick trip around the southern and western side of the field and then runners are onto to singletrack trail before taking the left turn up the steeper section of the Meeker trail to Waramaug’s Rock, a beautiful outcropping above the tree line overlooking Lake Waramaug below.
 Take a moment to sink it all in.
 It’s one of the best views of the entire day!
 A quick, but partially technical trail down to the June Rd. aid station and you are travelling back towards the huge rock again.
 Moving back off the pinnacle, runners will go clockwise down the Meeker Trail, a longer, winding, technical single track back to the grassy field and to the opening to the grassy field.
 Runners will then run clockwise to return to the finish line at the southeast corner of the field.
 This is not an easy course, but is runnable in most sections and will certainly challenge you!

-5K: The 5K course starts just to the east of the start line and then travels clockwise, with a slight variation (from the 10K course) across the field to the entrance of the Meeker Trail singletrack section.
+5K: The 5K course starts just to the west of the start line and then travels clockwise, with a slight variation (from the 10K course) to the entrance of the Meeker Trail singletrack section.
 Runners will then make the left turn to go up the steeper section of trail.
-Upon getting to the lookout point (with an amazing view of the field below), runners will continue straight to connect with the longer, more technical section of the Meeker Trail, travelling clockwise back down to the field.
+Upon getting to the lookout point (with an amazing view of the field below), runners will continue and then within .2 miles go straight to connect with the longer, more technical section of the Meeker Trail, travelling clockwise back down to the field.
 A quick left hand turn onto the field and a it’s a about a half mile to the finish line!